 Packed with original content and delivering no less than +3000 new visual elements, this functionality has one main goal: to help you achieve more with less effort.

-The new library operates as a directory and it comprises all the major visual elements categories available in Bannersnack, such as Images, Shapes, and More, while also introducing two new content groups: Icons and Illustrations.
+The new library operates as a directory and it comprises all the major visual elements categories available in Bannersnack, such as Images, Shapes, Widgets, and Brand Logos, while also introducing three new content groups: Icons, Illustrations, and Lines.

 All visuals included in the library assemble into curated categories, so you don’t have to waste time and browse through irrelevant content.
 If you’d like to save even more time, you can now use the search bar and filter the results by file type.

 We aimed at developing a highly functional and robust library, so we put a lot of thought process into it.
 Before getting to work, there was one big question we had to address: What elements we, as marketers or designers, use most?

 We then had a few brainstorming sessions with our team and lined up an extensive list of the most sought-after design elements.